BabisSt/my-ctfs/CTF { Kenobi }.md

 ## Recon

-As always we start with [[Nmap]] to scan the machine and here are the results:
+As always I start with [[Nmap]] to scan the machine and here are the results:

 ```
 21/tcp   open  ftp         ProFTPD 1.3.5